Why is Sugar So Addictive?

 The problem we run in to now is that sugar is not only readily available but it’s in just about every processed food we eat!

 When we consume sugar, the brain’s pleasure center (nucleus accumbens), receives a dopamine signal.
 The increase in dopamine—a neurotransmitter, or brain chemical, provides an experience of pleasure.
-Again, this was great for our ancestors who ate relatively little of it but when we have sugar in so many of the things we eat, processed or not, it causes more harm than good.
+Again, this was great for our ancestors who ate relatively little of it but when we have sugar in so many of the things we eat, processed or not, it can cause more harm than good.

 There are often emotional aspects of sugar addiction as well.